Ago3/ago3.github.io/index.md

 Previously I was a Research Fellow at [Sapienza NLP](http://nlp.uniroma1.it/) (Sapienza University of Rome), where I worked on multimodal systems for language-vision tasks, and at the development of [BabelPic](https://sapienzanlp.github.io/babelpic/).

+**I am currently on the job market, looking for Research Scientist roles in NLP, ideally with a focus on safety.**

 ---

 ### News

+2025:
+* My latest paper, ["Compositional Generalisation for Explainable Hate Speech Detection"](https://arxiv.org/pdf/2506.03916), is now available as a preprint on arXiv.

 2024:
 * I'm co-organising the [9<sup>th</sup> Workshop on Online Abuse and Harms](https://www.workshopononlineabuse.com)!
 WOAH 9 will be at ACL 2025, and the special theme for this year is "Harms Beyond Hate Speech".